 For example, the following command will change the ownership of a file named

 chown linuxize file1

-To change the ownership of multiple files or directories specify them as a space-separated list.
-For example, the command bellow changes the ownership of a file named
+To change the ownership of multiple files or directories, specify them as a space-separated list.
+The command below changes the ownership of a file named

 file1 and directory